Tulunan: Establishment

 In 1947, after World War II, the municipal district of Kidapawan was converted into a municipality, with merging of then forested M'lang-Tulunan area.
 This was due to the closeness of the Manobos with the Maguindanaons, along with the increase of Ilonggo settlers with relatives in the municipal districts into a then-mostly Maguindanaon territory.
+M'lang was established as a separate municipality from Kidapawan in 1951.

-It was formed by virtue of Executive Order No. 441, signed on August 6, 1961, by President Carlos P. Garcia, upon the separation of 28 barrios and sitios of M'lang in the then-undivided Cotabato; with the seat of government at the Barrio Tulunan (now Barangay Poblacion).
+Tulunan was created by virtue of Executive Order No. 441, signed on August 6, 1961, by President Carlos P. Garcia, upon the separation of 28 barrios and sitios of M'lang in the then-undivided Cotabato; with the seat of government at barrio Tulunan.
 With the establishment of M'lang and Tulunan, Kidapawan's direct access to the Ligawasan Marsh was cut off.

-The initial appointed officials of Tulunan included Datu Ibrahim Paglas Jr. as the municipal mayor, Arsenio Villamor Sr. as the vice mayor, and councilors Datu Mangko Ambag, Roberto Jover Sr., Benito Cabello, and Datu Diadel Kamag.
-Antonio Caballero served as the first municipal secretary.
+Datu Ibrahim Paglas Jr. serves as the provisional mayor, with Datu Catong Madidis as Vice Mayor.
+Datu Mangko Ambag, Roberto Jover Sr., Benito Cabello, and Datu Diadel Kamag were appointed as its first councilors.

-In May 1963, Paglas resigned from his position to run for municipal mayor of Buluan, six months ahead of the 1963 election.
-By virtue of succession, Villamor assumed the mayoralty, in which he became the first Christian mayor.
-Godofredo Laluyan was Tulunan’s first elected mayor in the election.

-The 1967 election shifted political leadership to Mayor Conrado Lemana, who led the municipality until 1980 when he faced a significant political setback.
-In the 1980 election, the people entrusted Josue Faustino with the role of municipal mayor.
-Faustino diligently implemented various government programs with wisdom and commitment.
+In the 1963 election, Godofredo Laluyan became the first elected Mayor of Tulunan, with Arsenio Villamor Sr. serving as Vice Mayor.
+Conrado Lemana won the 1967 election and served as mayor until 1980.
+He was succeeded by Josue Faustino, who implemented various government programs with diligence and wisdom.